colorfulfool/server-generated-popups/README.md

 ## Usage

-Create a popup of a custom size by passing those options (values in %):
+Override the size of a popup by passing these options (values in %):

 ```javascript
 Popup("<div>Hello</div>", {width: 60, fromTop: 20})